-We leverage the insights from Horowitz and Lee (2021) and propose a simple approach to inference on the structural parameters.17 The key idea behind our approach is summarized as follows.
+We leverage the insights from Horowitz and Lee (2021) and propose a simple approach to inference on the structural parameters.18 The key idea behind our approach is summarized as follows.
 In discrete games, all information in the data is summarized by the conditional choice probabilities, as apparent in Theorem 6.
-The statistical sampling uncertainty arises only from estimating the unknown population conditional choice probabilities which are multinomial proportion parameters.
+The statistical sampling uncertainty arises only from the estimation of unknown population conditional choice probabilities which are multinomial proportion parameters.
 Then, if we control for the sampling uncertainty associated with the estimation of the conditional choice probabilities, we will be able to do inference on the structural parameters of interest.
 This strategy is feasible given that the number of multinomial proportion parameters to estimate is small relative to the sample size.
-We construct a confidence set for the conditional choice probabilities, and translate inference on the conditional choice probabilities to inference on the structural parameters using the characterizations in Theorem $6.^{18}$
+Thus, we construct a confidence set for the conditional choice probabilities, and translate inference on the conditional choice probabilities to inference on the structural parameters using the characterizations in Theorem 6.19